The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css/1-html.md

 <details>

-<summary><strong>Q: If you were to add a list of Ada's favorite quotes to the bottom of the page, which type of heading would you add?</strong></summary>
+**<summary>Q: If you were to add a list of Ada's favorite quotes to the bottom of the page, which type of heading would you add?</summary>**

 A `h2` heading would be most appropriate since the content is still related to Ada Lovelace but is a different category of content from the lists of programming skills.